Senior Associate Dean for Academic Programs

-Dr. Robin Lawson is the senior associate dean of academic programs for the Capstone College of Nursing.
+Dr. Robin Lawson is the senior associate dean for academic programs at the Capstone College of Nursing.
 Dr. Lawson began her career in academia in 2001 when she joined the University of South Alabama College of Nursing as an assistant professor.
-She was coordinator of the Advanced Emergency Nursing (Family Nurse Practitioner/Adult-Gerontology Acute Care Nurse Practitioner) dual track.
 She rose to the rank of professor and served as associate dean for clinical affairs while there.
 Dr. Lawson received her BSN degree in 1993, her MSN degree in 1998, and her DNP degree in 2007 from the University of South Alabama.
-She is an expert in the design, implementation, and evaluation of nursing curricula and has been recognized for her excellence in teaching and developing successful nursing education programs from within and beyond the college arena.
+She is an expert in the design, implementation, and evaluation of nursing curricula.
+She has been recognized for her excellence in teaching and developing successful nursing education programs from within and beyond the college arena.

 Dr. Lawson is dual certified as an adult and acute care nurse practitioner.
-She has maintained a successful clinical practice since 2003 and has served as a preceptor to numerous nurse practitioner and medical students.
+She has maintained a successful clinical practice as a nurse practitioner since 2003 and has served as a preceptor to numerous nurse practitioner and medical students.
 Nursing and other professional organizations have recognized Dr. Lawson for her service, leadership, and practice activities.
 She received the American Academy of Nurse Practitioner State Award for Excellence in NP Clinical Practice for Alabama in 2009 and the Nurse Practitioner Alliance of Alabama Outstanding Nurse Practitioner award in 2013.
-Dr. Lawson currently serves as the Nurse Practitioner Representative for the Alabama Chapter of the American College of Emergency Physicians and the Advanced Practice Nurse Representative for the Alabama Council of the Emergency Nurses Association.
-She also serves on the Alabama Board of Nursing Collaborative Practice Advisory Council.
+Dr. Lawson is currently the President of the Nurse Practitioner Alliance of Alabama and serves on the Alabama Board of Nursing CRNP Advanced Practice Advisory Council.
 In 2018, Dr. Lawson was inducted as a Fellow of the American Association of Nurse Practitioners for her outstanding contributions to education and clinical practice.